Katherine Chancellor: Reception

 Katherine is considered a daytime television icon, described as "the matriarch of all soaps".
 Some critics have said that Cooper's performance as Katherine has contributed to the show's success and longevity.
 HuffPost TV ranked her at number four on "The 15 Most Memorable Female Soap Opera Characters Ever", with Michael Maloney writing:

+In 2022, Charlie Mason from Soaps She Knows named Katherine as the best character on his list of the best 25 characters from The Young and the Restless, commenting "Who on earth could possibly outrank the undisputed king of Genoa City?
+The late, great Jeanne Cooper's beloved Mommy Warbucks, that’s who.
+A rare gem, the so-called Duchess was a fabulously flawed individual who was fated to follow her heart… even when that foolish organ convinced her that it was a great idea to drive over a cliff with her estranged husband in tow!"